Jesus Christ the Good Shepherd

 Knowledge that runs both directions

-Jesus extends the image further, describing a relationship rather than just a duty: "I am the good shepherd; I know my sheep and my sheep know me — just as the Father knows me and I know the Father — and I lay down my life for the sheep" (John 10:14-15, NIV).
-The comparison to his own relationship with the Father raises the stakes of the metaphor considerably — this isn't a hired hand's arrangement, but something closer to a bond that runs both ways.
+Jesus extends the image further, describing a relationship rather than just a duty: "I am the good shepherd; I know my own and my own know me, as the Father knows me and I know the Father; and I lay down my life for the sheep" (John 10:14-15, RSV-CE).
+The comparison to his own relationship with the Father raises the stakes of the metaphor considerably — this isn't a hireling's arrangement, but something closer to a bond that runs both ways.

 The most common image in the catacombs